 STEP 5 : EXTENDING THE COIL CONNECTION

-The input end of the copper coil coming out at the back of the barrel is further connected to another loop of copper coil outside the barrel .
-The coil is wound across the barrel so that incoming water is preheated using the outside coil before it goes into the barrel and gets further heated by the coils inside .
+The input end of the copper coil that comes out at the back of the barrel is connected to this outside coil.
+The outside coil is wound around the barrel in a circular pattern.

 STEP 6 : CONNECTING THE PIPES TO THE GARAGE

 The ends of the coils are connected to two pipes, the outgoing and the return.
 These pipes are then insulated using half inch pipe insulation foam to prevent any leak.

 STEP 7 : INSTALLING THE CAR RADIATOR AND SUBMERSIBLE PUMP

 Once the insulated pipes are extended to the garage, the next step is to connect them to an old car radiator.
 The radiator serves as a heat exchanger that transfers heat from the hot water coming from the barrel to the air inside the garage.

 The incoming hot water pipe is connected at the top of the radiator and the return pipe is connected at the bottom.